 The Brussels Griffon is a small hypoallergenic dog breed originating from Belgian.
 This Griffon is known for having an independent personality with a slight air of importance.

 They know they’re great dogs and people around them agree.
-At times, they’re quite comical with one of the best sense of humors around.
-Spend a day with a Brussels Griffon and you’ll see they have a ton of love for all people.
+At times, they’re quite comical with one of the best sense of humors in the dogdom.
+Try spending a day with a Brussels Griffon and you’ll see how much love they give off.

 41. Wire Fox Terrier